distro/distro.github.com/en/contributing.md

 Rbuild writing
 --------------
-Being a young project with a new package manager this means tons of packages are missing, it's really easy to write rbuils, so head to the [quickstart](/en/docs/packo/quickstart.html) and start writing rbuilds for your favourite packages.
+Being a young project with a new package manager this means tons of packages are missing, it's really easy to write rbuilds, so head to the [quickstart](/en/docs/packo/quickstart.html) and start writing rbuilds for your favourite packages.
 As usual coordination on [IRC](#irc) or through issues is advised (and wanted).